 Three-phase AC power and magnetic field generation

 Transmissions with three-phase motors are driven by a cable to provide the power.
 There are actually three currents 120 degrees apart which generates the magnetic rotating field from the stator.
 Three-phase AC has a frequency usually of 50 Hz or, in the United States, 60 Hz, where the current constantly changes from +I to -I at about twice each cycle.
 For a motor running at 50 Hz, it has been calculated that its magnetic field rotates around to the stator pole piece with a speed of 3000 revolutions per minute (rpm).
-Implies such high-speed rotating magnetic fields continuously drive through rotor windings.
+This implies such high-speed rotating magnetic fields continuously drive through rotor windings.

 The voltage used in industrial control has a frequency of 380V or 400 content, and the current strength can be more than several hundred amps.
 A motor with an output power of 5.5kW in three carries a rated current of only 11A and can run even large machinery using its torque due to supply at a level of more than 380V.
 This three-phase current not only keeps steady but also provides 3 continuous electromagnetic driving forces to make the motor run for a long time.